 At its recent 10th year I/O conference, Google announced some revolutionary new developments.
-Some key technology was announced.
-And it could have significant implications for digital marketing.
-Here we look at 3 of those new tech announcements and ways you could use them to take your digital marketing to the next level.
+Some key technology was announced and it could have significant implications for digital marketing.
+Here we look at 3 of those new technology announcements and ways you could use them to take your digital marketing to the next level.

 Think digital marketing is not relevant for your business?
 Come on, you know by now that companies, especially SME’s, need to embrace it.
 We can show you the way.